Skip to content

 Where:

-1. Is an action description.
-You may see it when choosing an action:
+1. This is an action description.
+You can see it when choosing an action:

 Action Description Dropdown